AninditaBasu/indica/topics/how_to_dialogues.md

     - Yalta Conference Agreement, 1945
 </pre>

 Rig Veda doesn't contain conversations between countries, but it does contain human conversations.
-This tutorial shows you how to find (and read) these conversations.
+This tutorial shows you how to find these conversations.

 ---------